2024 The Hundred season

 The 2024 The Hundred season was the fourth season of The Hundred, a professional franchise 100-ball cricket tournament involving eight men's and women's teams located in major cities across United Kingdom.

 The women's London Spirit won their first trophy, while the men's Oval Invincibles defended their title from 2023.

-Teams
+Teams and venues

 The eight teams that competed in the 2023 season returned for a fourth year.